alexmueller07/alexmueller07/README.md

 I was raised in Silicon Valley, where I was exposed to software engineering at a young age.
 What started as a curiosity became a lifelong passion.
 I began programming seriously during my freshman year of high school, and haven’t stopped since.

 Over the years, I've:
-- Written hundreds of projects and tools — from bots and APIs to full-stack apps
+- Written hundreds of projects and tools, from bots and APIs to full-stack apps
 - Learned how to think like an engineer, not just a coder
 - Taught myself to independently research, architect, and ship solutions
 - Released production-ready tools used by real people

-Coding isn’t just something I do — it’s how I think, create, and solve problems.
+Coding isn’t just something I do, it’s how I think, create, and solve problems.
 </details>

 ---